Belteleradio: Censorship and propaganda

 International experts and the Belarusian opposition name the state TV as one of the main instruments of propaganda by the authoritarian regime of Alexander Lukashenko.
 It is being accused of misinformation, advocating political repressions and rigging of elections, smearing regime critics.

+Leadership

+International sanctions

 Employees and top managers of state TV channels, including channels of BTRC, have several times been subjects to sanctions from the EU and the United States.

+In 2022, the company was placed on the European Union, Canada, Switzerland, and Ukraine sanctions lists.